 - Stem is just a scrap piece of wood.

 Then take this outside, spray paint orange and let dry.
+You could also paint with acrylic or even stain if want a natural look.

 Build and Connect Planter Box